Now Available For Preorder

 - Product Code:

-- Appraise Cultural Competence and Cultural humility to raise self-awareness about your own values, biases and privileges and how they can affect your clinical work.
+- Conduct a self-appraisal of cultural competence and cultural humility to raise self-awareness about your own values, biases and privileges and how they can affect your clinical work.

-- Assess an immigrant’s journey and how the specific risks and exposures immigrants face before and after entering the U.S. can impact mental health.
+- Assess specific risks and exposures immigrants face before and after entering the U.S. and how they can impact mental health.

-- Determine culturally sensitive treatment plans for working with immigrant populations that account for differences in languages, classes, races, ethnic backgrounds, religions, and other factors.
+- Develop culturally sensitive treatment plans for working with immigrant populations that account for differences in languages, classes, races, ethnic backgrounds, religions, and other factors.

 - Apply concrete and feasible strategies for assisting immigrant clients with advocacy, health and other direct service needs.

-- Apply trauma-informed practices from Play Therapy and Sandtray therapy to the treatment of immigrant children and families to help them tell their narrative.
+- Apply trauma-informed practices from play therapy and sandtray therapy to assist immigrant children and families in telling their story.

 Keys to Cultural Humility